Trump tweets attack on "Morning Joe" hosts

 The tweets aimed at the MSNBC hosts were quickly condemned by members of Trump’s own party for being below the dignity of his office:

-Republican Sen. James Lankford, bringing up the recent attack on GOP congressmen at a baseball practice in Virginia, said Trump's comments "don't help."
+Sen. James Lankford, R-OK, bringing up the recent attack on GOP congressmen at a baseball practice in Virginia, said Trump's comments "don't help."

 "I just chaired a hearing with the US Capitol Police about safety, and the June 14 shooting attack of Steve Scalise, Matt Mika and Officers Crystal Griner and David Bailey.
 National and local leaders, including our President, should model civility, honor and respect in our political rhetoric.
 The President's tweets today don't help our political or national discourse and it does not provide a positive role model for our national dialogue," Lankford said in a statement.